-The Attorney General's Consumer Protection Division is charged with not only helping consumers, but helping ethical businesses.
-Having to compete with sleazy competitors may erode hurt both you and the consumer public.
+The Attorney General's Consumer Protection Division is charged with not only helping consumers, but also helping ethical businesses.
+Competition with unethical competitors hurts both businesses and the consumer public.
 Here are a couple of common problems:

 Some merchants may ride into town and sell shoddy or counterfeit merchandise to consumers at inflated prices.
-When the consumer discovers the problem, it is often too late because the merchant has ridden out of town, never to come back.
+When the consumer discovers the problem, it is often too late.
 This also hurts the ethical competitor because the consumer now has less money to spend for quality goods and the consumer may be less trusting of all merchants in the same line of business.

 Some types of temporary businesses are exempt from the statute.
 Exemptions include those involving:

 - Crafts or items made by hand when offered for sale by the person making the items;